ksilz/bpf-talks-jib-docker/README.md

 %
 ```

-As my slides explain, the Docker image consists of layers:
+As [my slides explain](https://github.com/ksilz/bpf-talks-jib-docker/blob/master/Google%20JIB%20for%20Java%20Docker%20Images%20-%20LJC%20Lightning%20Talk%202020.pdf), the Docker image consists of layers:

-- Each line is a layer
+- Each line is a layer.
-- The lower layers are at the bottom, the upper layers at the top
+- The lower layers are at the bottom, the upper layers at the top.
-- The bottom layers all the way to the line that starts with `092f9ad82a56` belong to the base Docker image I'm using: `adoptopenjdk/openjdk11-openj9:x86_64-debianslim-jre-11.0.7_10_openj9-0.20.0`
+- The bottom layers all the way to the line that starts with `092f9ad82a56` belong to the base Docker image I'm using: `adoptopenjdk/openjdk11-openj9:x86_64-debianslim-jre-11.0.7_10_openj9-0.20.0`.
-- The first layer from my Dockerfile is the line that starts with `2d3975c3229c` &mdash; it's the `RUN mkdir -p /usr/app` command.
-You can see `mkdir -p /usr/app` on the right
+- The first layer from my Dockerfile is the line that starts with `2d3975c3229c` &mdash; it's the result of the `RUN mkdir -p /usr/app` command in the Dockerfile.
+You can see `mkdir -p /usr/app` on the right.
-- Every line in my Dockerfile created a layer
+- Every line in my Dockerfile created a layer.
 - Each layer prints its size on the right.
-The biggest layer from my Dockerfile is the JAR file (second layer from top) at 61.4MB &mdash; no surprise here
+The biggest layer from my Dockerfile is the JAR file (second layer from top) at 61.4MB &mdash; no surprise here.

 As you may be able to tell from the Docker image label `dockerfile-v2`, this image is actually the second version of the application.
 Compared to the first version of the application, I just [added one log statement to the main class](https://github.com/ksilz/bpf-talks-jib-docker/commit/9c11f5c2d1ca5b1c70fda9b465105f980331bfb6).
-So how did this one change impact the layers of my Docker image?
+So how did this **one** change impact the layers of my Docker image?

 That's where `container-diff` kicks in.
 It shows you which files have changed between two versions of a Docker image: